 Connect with communities you identify with; there is power in numbers.
 Look for opportunities to challenge sources of ill-health and well-being in your own communities and as an ally to others.

-Dr Katie Wright-Bevans is a lecturer and scholar-activist in social, health and community psychology at Keele University.
+Katie Wright-Bevans, PhD is a lecturer and scholar-activist in social, health and community psychology at Keele University.
 She is co-chair of the Keele Action Research Network and a committee member in the British Psychological Society Community Psychology section.